codefellows-seattle-javascript-401d15/lab-16-express-basic-auth/lab-padget/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mmpadget/lab-16-express-basic-auth/blob/lab-16/lab-padget/LICENSE) file for details.

 ## Acknowledgments
 * Code Fellows